Department of Geography and Graduate School policies and procedures for a M.A./M.S. degree

 - Courses taken to fulfill deficiencies may not be included in the 18 elective hours.

 - GEOG 6920 (Special Problems in Area Analysis) and GEOG 6921 (Directed Topics in Independent Research) cannot appear on the Program of Study.

-- All requirements for the M.A./M.S. degree must be completed within six years, beginning from the date of first course registration.
+- All requirements of the M.A./M.S. degree must be completed within a period of six years dating from the student's first course registration for the degree.

-- Final oral M.A./M.S. examinations will not be conducted during the summer break (from May 15th - August 15th) except by prior mutual consent of the student and the committee members.
+- The final oral M.A./M.S. examination may not be conducted during the summer break (from May 15th - August 15th) except by prior mutual consent of the student and the Advisory Committee.

-In addition, for the M.S. degree, an emphasis on work in the sciences and/or including geographic techniques is expected.
+- For the M.S. degree, an emphasis on work in the sciences and/or including geographic techniques is expected.
 Specific requirements governing which degree will be awarded involve the thesis area and supporting course work.
-However, a student whose course work includes a minimum of 18 semester hours in physical geography and/or techniques courses is eligible for the MS degree regardless of thesis topic.
+However, a student whose course work includes a minimum of 18 semester hours in physical geography and/or techniques is eligible for the M.S. degree regardless of thesis topic.
 See the University course catalog for list of specific courses in Human Geography, Physical Geography, and Geographic Techniques.

 Graduate level courses may be exempted, provided that the instructor of the course being exempted certifies as to the student's proficiency.
 Certificate forms are available from the Geography Degree Program Assistant.
 Only certain courses can be exempted.

 The minimum grade for credit is "C".
 Although not specifically stated in the graduate catalog, the Department also considers "C" as the minimum level for non-graduate credit courses.
 If a student repeats a course, the last grade earned is used in calculating the graduate average.